 The family requests that memorials be directed to Fayette County Animal Rescue, P.O.
 Box 44, Rossville, TN 38066.

-To send flowers to Butch's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Butch Rhea, please visit our floral store.